shahid24x7free02/Google-Drive-Direct-Link-Generator-New/README.md

-# 🚀 Google Drive Direct Link Generator
+# 🚀 Google Drive Direct Link Generator New

 > Generate direct download links for Google Drive files using the new working method in 2025! 🎯